Rebooting the thymus: mRNA therapy restores youthful T-cells in mice

 “Our approach is more synthetic in nature.
 We modify the body to mimic the secretion of thymic factors,” noted neurobiologist Fen Zhang, a co-author of the study.

-The results are promising.
-However, it is necessary to demonstrate the viability of this approach in other animals and humans.
+The results are promising, but researchers still need to show this approach works in other animals and in humans.

-Previously, scientists attempted to restore T-cell production by administering immune stimulants directly into the bloodstream.
-However, this often came with side effects and risks.
+Previously, scientists tried restoring T-cell production by giving immune stimulants directly into the bloodstream, but that often came with side effects and risks.

-The new approach, which focuses on the liver, could provide a safe and effective alternative.
+Focusing the therapy on the liver could provide a safer, more effective alternative.

 “If we can restore such an important part of our immune system, I hope we can help people stay healthy longer,” said Zhang.